We built our company

 The systems layer

-Every business system the brain can read or write — Shopify, Klaviyo, Notion, Slack, GA4, the accounting stack, the helpdesk, the warehouse, the bank.
-Exposed via MCP.
+Every business system the brain can read or write — e-commerce, helpdesk, accounting, marketing, analytics, warehouse.
 Governed via ACL.
 Audited via logs.

 🌱